Skip to main content

 • star rating

-• estimated energy consumption.
+• estimated annual energy consumption

 The star rating shows the energy efficiency of an appliance.
-It allows you to compare the energy efficiency of products that have similar capacity and features.
+It allows you to compare the efficiency of products that have similar capacity and features.
 The more stars, the less energy it uses and the cheaper it is to run.

 Energy Rating Label (super efficiency variation) for Dryer showing 7 to 10 stars